-Observe the picture on the right.
-Unless you are already familiar with this picture, in all likelihood it will not make sense.
+Observe the picture above.
+Unless you are already familiar with this picture, in all likelihood it will not make much sense.
 There are just black patches on a white background.

 So the name of this is “Dalmatian dog”, does this help?
-If not, press the help button, starting with “help me 1”.
+If not, use the help check boxes, starting with “Help 1”.